 Popular among triathletes who compete primarily in open water, Aqua Sphere’s goggles offer a slim design and an easily adjustable buckle strap.
 Stupp said they have “a great fit and a nice wide scope of vision.
 In particular, I like the smoked lens to provide some darkening from the sun.”

 Best transition-lens swim goggles

 If you’re swimming in variable light conditions, transition or photochromic lenses automatically adjust from clear to smoky gray in sunlight.
 They won’t get as dark as solid tinted lenses so stick with those for sunny, midday swimming, but they’re ideal for early-morning swims when the sky gradually gets brighter.

 Best racing swim goggles

 Compared to standard goggles, racing goggles have larger, more rounded lenses for better peripheral vision, making it easier to glance at the competition without lifting your head out of the water.
 Radhames Crisotomo, associate director and equipment specialist at Imagine Swimming swim school and a swimmer himself, wears this pair, which he said are “perfect on the eyes of any swimmer.”
 The streamlined, low-profile design eliminates drag that can slow swimmers down — important if you’re looking to shave seconds off your time — and includes other features Crisotomo looks for in racing goggles like “wide frames for greater peripheral vision [and] soft gaskets to protect you from the wayward elbows of the swimmer next to you.”

 A collaboration between goggle brand Aqua Sphere, Olympian Michael Phelps, and his coach Bob Bowman, this pair offers a water-tight seal and a sturdy strap that ensures goggles won’t budge when you’re flip-turning at top speeds — Phelps’s dolphin-like finesse in the water not included.

 Best swim goggles for kids

 “Goggles are important for children when learning to swim because it encourages them to use correct form by keeping water out of their face,” said Stahley.
 “It could also excite young swimmers who were unable to open their eyes underwater, but with goggles can finally see.”
-She likes Finis goggles because their constructed from a durable, long-lasting plastic and are soft and comfortable on kids’ faces.
+She likes Finis goggles because they’re constructed from a durable, long-lasting plastic and are soft and comfortable on kids’ faces.